pumbaa666/pryv_webserver/README.md

 /*------------------------*\
 |*      INSTALLATION      *|
 \*------------------------*/
-Close any app running on port 8080 (or modify app_port in config.js to your needs) and
+Close any app running on port 8080 (or modify app.port in config.js to your needs) and
 $cd pryv_webserver
 $npm install